genbio-workshop/2025/index.md

 To encourage higher quality submissions, we will offer <b>Best Paper</b> Award(s) based on nomination by the reviewers and extensive discussions among the chairs.
 <!-- We will also award one <b>outstanding paper certification</b> for our special track. -->
-Furthermore, outstanding submissions will also be selected for oral or spotlight presentations.
+Furthermore, outstanding submissions will also be selected for oral presentations.
 Bear in mind that our workshop is not archival, but accepted papers will be hosted on the workshop website.
 </p>